-1.1 This report seeks to obtain approval to deliver cycle training in the London Borough of Barnet through a Call Off contract from the Enfield and Haringey framework agreement for the provision of services between these two boroughs and Cycle Confident Ltd. The proposed Barnet Call Off contract will have a value between £181,302 and £500,000 listed in the 'Contract Procedure Rules' as requiring a Full Officer Delegated Powers Report.
+1.1 This report seeks to obtain approval to deliver cycle training in the London Borough of Barnet by calling off from Enfield and Haringey's joint framework with Cycle Confident Ltd. The call-off contract has an approximate value of £240,000.